Year over year, the global total for exported toilet paper dropped by -12.2% compared to $4.44 billion during 2020.

 The 5 biggest exporters of toilet paper are mainland China, Germany, Canada, Sweden and Italy.
 Combined, that quintet of major international suppliers sold well over one-third of globally exported toilet paper in 2021.

-Adopting a continental perspective, European countries accounted for the highest dollar worth of exported toilet paper during 2019 with shipments valued at $2.2 billion or 51.3% of the global total.
-In second place were exporters in Asia at 27.7% while 12% of international toilet paper shipments originated from North America.
+Adopting a continental perspective, European countries accounted for the highest dollar worth of exported toilet paper during 2021 with shipments valued at $2.15 billion or 55.1% of the world’s total.
+In second place were exporters in Asia at 20.7% while another 12.7% of international toilet paper shipments originated from North America.

-The 6-digit Harmonized Tariff System code prefix for toilet paper in rolls is 481810.
+For research purposes, the 6-digit Harmonized Tariff System code prefix for toilet paper in rolls is 481810.

 Top Toilet Paper Exporters by Country